30 Pros and Cons of Living in Berat, Albania

 Con: Language Barrier

 Albanian is the primary language, and English is not widely spoken outside of tourist zones.
-This can create challenges when dealing with services, bureaucracy, or forming deeper local connections, especially for newcomers not familiar with the culture.
+This can create challenges when dealing with services, bureaucracy, or the e-Albania portal, especially for newcomers not familiar with the culture.

 Con: Cultural Differences